OneZoom/docker-nginx-web2py/README.md

 Docker container for Nginx with Web2py using python 3 on Ubuntu 24.04 based on [onezoom/docker-nginx](https://github.com/onezoom/docker-nginx/) derived from [madharjan/docker-nginx](https://github.com/madharjan/docker-nginx/)

-To build, run `make build`.
-To release a new version, change the web2py version in the Makefile, and (if necessary) the first line of the Dockerfile, then run `make release`, which will run a test suite (also available using `make test`) and, if tests pass, attempt to push a release to docker.io.
+To build, run `make build`, which will build both a normal and a `-min` version (web2py without the extra welcom app etc).
+To release new versions of the normal and -min containers, change the web2py version in the Makefile, and (if necessary) the first line of the Dockerfile, then run `make release`, which will run a test suite (also available using `make test`) and, if tests pass, attempt to push a release to docker.io.
 You may need to run `make clean` beforehand.
 To specify building for a different platform or set of platforms (e.g. on Mac ARM), specify e.g. `make build PLATFORM=linux/amd64,linux/arm64`.